Harvey Rosenfield, Founder

 Prior to moving to Los Angeles, Liza spent a few years in Bologna, Italy.
 She covered business at The Washington Post and later free-lanced her way through the Soviet Union, covering its collapse for Time, Newsweek and The Wall Street Journal.
 Liza is fluent in Russian and speaks Italian.
 She taught journalism at Allegheny College.
 She also served as a consultant to the MacArthur Foundation awarding individual grants in the areas of independent media, women’s rights, and legal reform, and to US AID on how to support independent media in Ukraine.
-She translated Alexandra’s letters to Nicholas for The Fall of the Romanovs, published by Yale University Press, and the memoirs of Anatoly S. Chernyayev, a top Gorbachev aide on foreign affairs, My Six Years with Gorbachev, with her husband and Director of the School of International Relations, Robert English for Pennsylvania State University Press.
+She translated Alexandra’s letters to Nicholas for The Fall of the Romanovs, published by Yale University Press, and the memoirs of Anatoly S. Chernyayev, a top Gorbachev aide on foreign affairs, My Six Years with Gorbachev.
 She travelled through Europe in 2009 as a German Marshall Fund Fellow studying German, French, Danish, and British approaches to sustainability.
 She holds a B.A. from Oberlin College and an M.F.A. in poetry from Columbia University’s School of the Arts.

 Evan King, Technical Director